dbierer/php-class-notes/php-cert-sep-2022.md

 * http://localhost:9999/#/10/26
   * `random_int()` takes 2 arguments!
 * http://localhost:9999/#/10/57
-  * Looks like the "C" answer is also correct
+  * he "C" answer is not correct because there is no option `PASSWORD_BLOWFISH`
 * http://localhost:9999/#/12/8
   * The code doesn't show aggregate Catch blocks (see example above)
 * http://localhost:8884/#/1/11